Wagga Wagga Christian College

 "With all the different messages that a world throws at our children, the message of hope, and a life of service will be at the heart of what the College seeks for all our students."

-Our Senior School
+Our Secondary School

 actively supports and mentors students